Local Tomography of Large Networks under the Low-Observability Regime: Notation and Definitions

 The set of neighbors of the node $i$ (including $i$ itself) in the undirected graph $G$ will be denoted by $\mathcal{N}_i(G)$.
 The degree of the node $i$ is the cardinality of $\mathcal{N}_i(G)$, whereas $d_{\max}(G)$ is the maximum degree in $G$.
 Likewise, the $r$-th order neighborhood of the node $i$ (including $i$ itself) is denoted by $\mathcal{N}^{(r)}_i(G)$, and is formally given by: \beq \mathcal{N}^{(r)}_i(G)=\{j\in \mathcal{V}\,:\, \delta_{i,j}(G)\leq r\}, \eeq where $\delta_{i,j}(G)$ is the distance between the nodes $i$ and $j$ on the graph $G$, i.e., the length of the {\em shortest} path linking $i$ and $j$.

-A {\em random} graph $\bm{G}$ obeys the Erd\"os-R\'enyi model if each edge of $\bm{G}$ is drawn, independently from the other edges, with identical probability $p_N$.
+A {\em random} graph $\bm{G}$ obeys the Erd\H{o}s-R\'enyi model if each edge of $\bm{G}$ is drawn, independently from the other edges, with identical probability $p_N$.
 Equivalently stated, the adjacency random variables $\bm{g}_{ij}$, for $i=1,2,\ldots,N$ and $i< j$, are independent and identically distributed (i.i.d.)
 Bernoulli variables.
-The notation $\bm{G}\sim\mathscr{G}^{\star}(N,p_N)$ signifies that the graph $\bm{G}$ belongs to the Erd\"os-R\'enyi class with connection probability that vanishes as $N\rightarrow \infty$, and that obeys the following scaling law: \beq p_N=\frac{\log N + c_N}{N}, \eeq where $c_N\rightarrow\infty$ as $N\rightarrow\infty$ (in an arbitrary way, provided that $p_N\rightarrow 0$).
+The notation $\bm{G}\sim\mathscr{G}^{\star}(N,p_N)$ signifies that the graph $\bm{G}$ belongs to the Erd\H{o}s-R\'enyi class with connection probability that vanishes as $N\rightarrow \infty$, and that obeys the following scaling law: \beq p_N=\frac{\log N + c_N}{N}, \eeq where $c_N\rightarrow\infty$ as $N\rightarrow\infty$ (in an arbitrary way, provided that $p_N\rightarrow 0$).
 It is a well-known result that random graphs belonging to the family $\mathscr{G}^{\star}(N,p_N)$ are connected with high probability~\cite{erd}.

 \begin{remark} As a note of clarity, in the forthcoming treatment, we assume that all random variables find domain in a common probability space $\left(\Omega, \mathcal{F},\mathbb{P}\right)$, where $\Omega$ is the set of realizations, $\mathcal{F}$ is the sigma-algebra of measurable sets and $\mathbb{P}$ is the probability measure.
 For instance, the event